-A native Floridian, Ferrer now makes her home in the Pacific Northwest, thriving amidst the rain and cooler weather, finding it the perfect environment in which to spin new tales.
+Ferrer now makes her home in the Pacific Northwest, thriving amidst the rain and cooler weather, finding it the perfect environment in which to spin new tales.

 - Full name: Barbara Caridad Ferrer (My mother named me after two saints.
 No, I have no idea what she was thinking, either.)